johanbrandhorst/grpc-web-compatibility-test/README.md

 1. `grpcweb` allows server streaming methods to be called, but it doesn't return data until the stream has closed.
    [(issue)](https://github.com/grpc/grpc-web/issues/344)
 2. `improbable-ws` implements a non-standard websocket transport for client-side and bi-directional streams.

+## Building

+Most of the build is managed by docker-compose but you may also want to manually rebuild some other things sometimes.
+Makefile commands are provided for building the protobuf bindings for all implementations and for rebuilding the Envoy container used in CI as this needs additional configuration.

+To rebuild the protobuf bindings just run `make generate` and commit the new bindings.
+You will probably only need to do this when adding a new implementation.

+To rebuild the Envoy CI image, run `make envoy-circle-image`.
+If you happen to be a contributor you'll also be able to do `docker push public/grpcweb-testing-envoy:latest` to push the new image to Docker Hub.